Mubarakbabs/Danny-s-diner-Week1/Week 3 /Week 3.md

 2. [Data Analysis](https://github.com/Mubarakbabs/SQL-Data-With-Danny-8-week-SQL-Challenge/blob/main/Week%203%20/Data%20Analysis.sql).
 This contains the solutions to the questions about the dataset in Section 2 of the case

-3. [Challenge Payment](Week 3 /Challenge Payment.sql).
-This contains a 200 line CTE to solve the challenge question for this week's challenge.
+3. [Challenge Payment](https://github.com/Mubarakbabs/SQL-Data-With-Danny-8-week-SQL-Challenge/blob/main/Week%203%20/Challenge%20Payment.sql).
+This contains a 200-line CTE to solve the challenge question for this week's challenge.
 It was the most interesting aspect of the solution